lanl/benchmarks/doc/sphinx/3_vibe/vibe.rst

 .. code-block:: bash

-   parthenon$ mkdir build && cd build build$ export CXXFLAGS="-mavx2 -fno-math-errno -march=broadwell" build$ cmake -DPARTHENON_DISABLE_HDF5=ON -DPARTHENON_DISABLE_OPENMP=ON -DPARTHENON_ENABLE_PYTHON_MODULE_CHECK=OFF -DREGRESSION_GOLD_STANDARD_SYNC=OFF ../
+   parthenon$ mkdir build && cd build build$ export CXXFLAGS="-fno-math-errno -march=native" build$ cmake -DPARTHENON_DISABLE_HDF5=ON -DPARTHENON_DISABLE_OPENMP=ON -DPARTHENON_ENABLE_PYTHON_MODULE_CHECK=OFF -DREGRESSION_GOLD_STANDARD_SYNC=OFF ../
    build$ make -j

 ..

-On a CTS-1 machine the relevant modules are:
+On a CTS-1 machine the relevant modules for the results shown here are:

 .. code-block:: bash

    intel-classic/2021.2.0 intel-mpi/2019.9.304 cmake/3.22.3

+..

+Using openmpi/3.1.6 also works.
 To build for execution on a single GPU, it should be sufficient to add the following flags to the CMake configuration line

 .. code-block:: bash